Roy Best (prison warden)

 Roy Phelix Best (March 2, 1900 – May 27, 1954) was an American prison warden, film actor, and political candidate for Governor of Colorado.
-He is remembered for his wardenship of the Colorado Territorial Correctional Facility, an infamous prison in Cañon City, Colorado, and for playing himself in Canon City, a 1948 film noir crime film.
+He is known for his wardenship of the Colorado Territorial Correctional Facility, an infamous prison in Cañon City, Colorado, and for playing himself in Canon City, a 1948 film noir crime film.

 Early life

 Roy Phelix Best was born on March 2, 1900, in Rocky Ford, Colorado, to parents Boon and Carrie Blakely Best.
 Colorado Governor William H. Adams appointed Roy's father Boon as warden of the Colorado Territorial Correctional Facility (CTCF) in Canon City.
 Adams later appointed Roy as warden of the same facility, making them the first father and son appointed warden by the same governor.

 Wardenship

 Governor Adams appointed Best as warden at CTCF in 1932, when Best was 32 years old.
 This made Best the youngest warden in the history of the state and federal prison systems at that time.

-Best wasted no time earning his reputation as “the most notorious” warden in Colorado history.
-A strict disciplinarian, Best pioneered the use of painful and degrading punishments inside and outside prison walls.
-Among these was the “Old Gray Mare,” a wooden sawhorse on which inmates were bent-over, tied-down, and “flogged with a leather strap.”
-Although Best used the “Mare” as a means of punishment and deterrence, the device would later play a central role in the controversy that led to his removal.
+Best quickly earned a reputation as “the most notorious” warden in Colorado history.
+A strict disciplinarian, Best utilized painful and degrading punishments inside and outside prison walls.
+Among these was the “Old Gray Mare”, a wooden saw-horse on which inmates were bent-over, tied-down, and “flogged with a leather strap”.
+Although Best used the mare as a means of punishment and deterrence, the device would later play a central role in the controversy that led to his removal.

-Homosexual prisoners also were unspared.
-Early in Best's tenure, male prisoners caught in amorous liaisons “were forced to wear dresses and push a wheelbarrow filled with rocks as their punishment.”
+Homosexual prisoners were specifically punished.
+Early in Best's tenure, male prisoners caught engaging in homosexual activity “were forced to wear dresses and push a wheelbarrow filled with rocks as their punishment.”
 A 1935 photograph documents the practice.

-But Best also pioneered modern rehabilitative penological practices.
+However, Best also pioneered modern rehabilitative phenological practices.
 He opened ranches, workshops, gardens, and other facilities to keep inmates busy, provide them with skills to earn a living upon release, and reduce the prison's operating costs.
-Best also separated female prisoners from dangerous males, implemented a dental care program, and took young and developmentally-disabled inmates, like Joe Arridy, under his wing.
+Best also separated female and male prisoners, implemented a dental care program, and took young and developmentally-disabled inmates, such as Joe Arridy, under his wing.

 Best's defenders preferred to focus on these rehabilitative efforts.
-“Many were led to believe that [Best] was unduly harsh and inhumane,” wrote The Steamboat Pilot upon his death, “[b]ut for those who knew him…he was an efficient operator of an institution that was difficult to handle.”
+“Many were led to believe that [Best] was unduly harsh and inhumane,” wrote The Steamboat Pilot upon his death, “[b]ut for those who knew him...he was an efficient operator of an institution that was difficult to handle.”